phac-nml/ncov-dehoster/README.md

 - dehosted_fast5 --> Folder containing the dehosted fast5 results of nanostripper for each barcode

-- fast5_pass --> Folder containing the finished de-hosted demultiplexed fast5 files that can be used to run another analysis
+- fast5_pass --> Folder containing the finished dehosted demultiplexed fast5 files that can be used to run another analysis

-- fastq_pass --> Folder containing the finished de-hosted demultiplexed fastq files that can be used for another analysis
+- fastq_pass --> Folder containing the finished dehosted demultiplexed fastq files that can be used for another analysis

 - sequencing_summary --> Simplified dehosted sequencing summary output only containing the read name and its specific fast5 file